 I found out this week that my college teammate died.
 As I navigate these feelings, I wanted to share some insight into what team sports meant to me and hopefully give tribute to fallen teammates.

 I began playing team sports when I was 12.
-I was always very athletic but honestly I was scared to play on a “team.”
+I was always very athletic but honestly, I was scared to play on a “team.”
 I finally began softball in sixth grade and played on through junior high, high school, and 4 years of college.
 I still remember my first team, my first teammates, and my first coach.
 They put lasting good impressions on me for life.

 You don’t realize when you are young and playing ball how special it is to be supported and surrounded by those that have the same goal.
-People that cheer you on when you do good, encourage you when you fail, push you to your limit to get stronger, and help you when you are hurt.
+People who cheer you on when you do good, encourage you when you fail, push you to your limit to get stronger, and help you when you are hurt.
 Those are teammates.
 Those are coaches.
 When you are in the midst of it, it’s just what you do.
 When you are older and looking back you realize how priceless it is.

 Teammates for Life